-The risk management process consists of identification of risks, quantification and evaluation of risks, risk monitoring and reporting and steering of risk position.
+The risk management process consists of identification of risks, quantification and evaluation of risks, risk monitoring and reporting as well as steering of risk positions.

 Guidelines for debt management set by the Ministry of Finance specify the risk management framework, e.g. objectives and limits for risk management.